Horses and frostbite!

 Daily inspections!
 All over your horse.

-Well - at first you will see the area become pale.
-Yes this is wicked difficult if your horse has a winter coat.
+- Well – at first you will see the area become pale.
+Yes, this is wicked difficult if your horse has a winter coat.
 Then the area will swell, and perhaps become really red.
 Then the area turns black, shrivels up, and falls off.
-One professional medical article that I read actually used the words beef jerky to describe this.
+One professional medical article that I read actually used the words beef jerky to describe this frostbite process.

-This is typically a non issue for the ears if the tip falls off, it’s a huge issue for penises and legs.
-Hence - another reason to groom and inspect your horse every single day.
+- This is typically a non-issue for the ears if the tip falls off, it’s a huge issue for penises and legs.
+Hence – another reason to groom and inspect your horse every single day.
 The damaged tissue won’t grow back.
 The damage can be superficial or go through all of the layers of tissue to the bone.
-No more muscle, no more tendon, no more ligaments.
+No more muscle, no more tendon, no more ligaments, no more penis.

 - Do NOT rub the area.